darrylwest/pluggable-webapp/docs/key-management-security.md

 ### Conclusion

-Your intuition is correct. **A snapshot of an image containing secret keys is a copy of a security liability.**
+**A snapshot of an image containing secret keys is a copy of a security liability.**

-By separating your secrets from your application image, your snapshots become safe backups of your application's logic and operating system configuration, not ticking time bombs of sensitive data.
-This makes your infrastructure more secure, manageable, and compliant with modern best practices.
+By separating our secrets from our application image, our snapshots become safe backups of application logic and operating system configuration, not ticking time bombs of sensitive data.
+This makes our infrastructure more secure, manageable, and compliant with modern best practices.

 ----